rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 vtk_show(renderer, 600, 600)
 ```

 You should be familiar with the [`vtkPolyDataMapper`](http://www.vtk.org/doc/nightly/html/classvtkPolyDataMapper.html) and [`vtkActor`](http://www.vtk.org/doc/nightly/html/classvtkActor.html) classes so I won't repeat myself.
 What you **should** pay attention to is that instead of using `earth` as a source for `mapperEarth` we instead use `map_to_sphere` which contains the [`vtkTextureMapToSphere`](http://www.vtk.org/doc/nightly/html/classvtkTextureMapToSphere.html) object we just saw!
 In addition, upon creating `actorEarth` we finally set the `texture` through `actorEarth.SetTexture(texture)`.
-As you can see the `texture` goes straight into the appropriate [`vtkActor`](http://www.vtk.org/doc/nightly/html/classvtkActor.html) object which along with the texture-mapping provides us with a nicely textured sphere.
+As you can see the `texture` goes straight into the appropriate [`vtkActor`](http://www.vtk.org/doc/nightly/html/classvtkActor.html) object, which along with the texture-mapping provides us with a nicely textured sphere.

 Finally, we make the `earth` wireframe visible with a `ColorEarthEdge` color, add `actorEarth` to `renderer`, and use `vtk_show` to render the scene resulting in the following figure: